 First, the authors have stayed away from a mathematical description of the problems being solved here.
 I think that is a mistake, and explicitly including the mathematical formulations could clear up or shine a light on a few of my major issues below (points 3-5).

 We have now added the mathematical description of the problem as Appendix S2.
 This includes the actual equations, as well as descriptive text.
-We decided to refrain from adding this to main text, because we thought most readers might not necessarily explore the maths of the problem formulation (2 of 3 reviewers didn’t).
+We decided to refrain from adding this to main text, because we thought most readers might not necessarily explore the maths of the problem formulation.

 Second, some language throughout is misleading, which I detail in points 1 and 2 below.
 Other major issues follow, but I will point out that I think all of these are fixable with some very careful reframing/rewriting, and some different choices in the results section.